 King County has provided regional animal services to Shoreline for a number of years.
 In June 2010, the County created a new partnership with 26 cities within the County called Regional Animal Services of King County (RASKC).
-In 2012, 25 cities, including Shoreline, contracted with the County for animal services for a three year term, covering 2013 through 2015 (Attachment B).
+In 2012, 25 cities, including Shoreline, contracted with the County for animal services for a three year term, covering 2013 through 2015 (Attachment D).
+This agreement was extended to cover 2016 and 2017 (Attachment C).